Modbus-Monitor/docs/docs/guides/android-sheets-addon.md

 ---

 ## Frequently Asked Questions

+??? question "Why are only private Google Sheets supported?"
+    Public "anyone with the link can edit" sheets were deprecated for several reasons:
+    - Data integrity risks (unauthorized edits or deletions)
+    - Privacy and compliance requirements in industrial environments
+    - No reliable per-user audit trail on public edit links
+    - Stronger security via token-based authenticated access and revocation

+    Each write uses your authenticated Google account token.
+Share the sheet explicitly with Viewer or Editor roles for controlled collaboration.
+For dashboards, keep edit access limited and grant View-only to broader audiences.

 ??? question "How many monitor points can I log?"
     Google Sheets supports up to **18,278 columns** per sheet.
 Practically, keep under 50 monitor points per sheet for performance.
 For more data, use multiple sheets or consider MQTT add-on.